-In order to choose the right elements for your solar energy system (your solar electric array, batteries, inverter, water pump, etc), you must begin with what your personal energy demands are going to be.
+In order to choose the right elements for your solar energy system (your solar electric array, stuff batteries, inverter, water pump, etc), you must begin with what your personal energy demands are going to be.

 - Whether you are using a grid tie-in system (you will still have access to electricity from the power company) or a stand-alone solar energy system (you will supply all your own power)

 - The availability of sunshine in your particular location